Alan Scott: "Brightest Day"

 In the beginning of the "Brightest Day" storyline, Alan lies in the arms of Obsidian, convulsing and writhing as a green light pours from his body.
 His body possessed, Alan flies off with his JSA teammates in hot pursuit, eventually led the team to Germany.
-The JSA meet up with Batman's new Justice League and find that Jade, who had been staying on Oa since her resurrection, has returned to Earth inside a green meteor, later revealed to be the legendary Starheart that gave Alan his powers.
-Sebastian Faust tells the two teams that the Starheart has been gradually taking control of people on Earth for quite some time.
+The JSA meet with Batman's new Justice League and find that Jade, who had been staying on Oa since her resurrection, has returned to Earth in a green meteor, later revealed to be the legendary Starheart that gave Alan his powers.
+Sebastian Faust tells the two teams that the Starheart has been gradually taking control of people on Earth for some time.
 Now that it is on Earth, it is growing more powerful and driving metahumans all over the world insane.
 Jade states that the Starheart captured her in space and purposely brought her to Earth to find Alan and that it is her fault that her father is now in danger.
 Just then, Alan awakens and his costume transforms into a suit of armor identical to the one he wears in Kingdom Come, and he then tells the assembled heroes that he intends on destroying the world.

-Starman is sent into space to search for Alan, and finds that Alan has constructed a massive fortress on the surface of the moon.
+Starman is sent into space to search for Alan, and finds that Alan has constructed a massive fortress on the surface of the Moon.
 Before Starman can warn the others, Alan appears in front of him and tears his gem, the source of his abilities, from his chest, thus rendering him powerless.
 The Starheart uses its influence to corrupt various metahumans with magical or elemental abilities, which creates chaos across the globe.
-Realizing that the heroes must defeat Alan in order to end the chaos, Batman recruits Miss Martian to get a mental lock on Starman, which, in turn, provides the Justice League with Alan's location.
+Realizing that the heroes must defeat Alan to end the chaos, Batman recruits Miss Martian to get a mental lock on Starman, which, in turn, provides the Justice League with Alan's location.
 Batman then assembles a small strikeforce consisting of himself, Jade, Hourman, Donna Troy, Jesse Quick, and Mr. America, all of whom have a low chance of being possessed by the Starheart.
 Mister Miracle arrives and informs the team that Alan has most likely installed Fourth World defenses in his base and offers to use his knowledge of such technology to guide them through the fortress.
 When they finally find him, Jade uses her powers to restore Alan to normal.
 With his sanity restored, Alan chooses to allow the Emerald City he created on the moon to stay and the city becomes populated by various magical creatures from throughout the DCU.